General food law

 Where food business operators have placed a food on the market that is injurious to health, they must immediately notify the competent authorities.
 There are also similar provisions for animal feed.

-In England, The Food Safety and Hygiene (England) Regulations 2013 provides for the enforcement of certain provisions of Regulation 178/2002 and for the food hygiene legislation.
+In England, The Food Safety and Hygiene (England) Regulations 2013 (as amended) provides for the enforcement of certain provisions of retained Regulation (EC) 178/2002 and for the food hygiene legislation.
 It also provides national law for: bulk transport by sea of liquid oils or fats and raw sugar; the direct supply by the producer of small quantities of meat from poultry or lagomorphs slaughtered on the farm; temperature control in retail establishments; restrictions on the sales and supply of raw cows’ drinking milk and derogations relating to low throughput establishments (slaughterhouses).

 Offences by the Food Safety Act 1990